“What business color should I use?”

 It’s one of the most common questions I hear.
 And I understand why it’s daunting.
-With millions of available choices, where should you start?
+With millions of available choices, where should you even start?

 1. Think two baby steps